 The period between the mosquito bite and the start of illness is usually 7 to 21 days.
 Certain types of malaria parasites can take several months to cause symptoms.

-Malaria is spread through the bites of infected Anopheles mosquitoes.
+Malaria is spread through the bites of infected female Anopheles mosquitoes.
 When the female mosquito bites, she injects malaria parasites directly into the blood.
 The parasites then travel through the blood to the liver and infect the red blood cells.
 Malaria can also be transmitted by blood transfusion, organ transplantation, needle sharing or congenitally from mother to fetus.

 Because different types of malaria have become drug resistant, treatment of malaria infection depends upon the geographic region where a person is infected.
 Effective medication for each type of malaria must be prescribed by a doctor.
 As patients infected with P. falciparum malaria can die (often as a result of delayed treatment), immediate treatment is critical.
 Chloroquine is the drug of choice for acute malaria in sensitive strains.